All About Livestreaming for Your Nonprofit

 Once you hit up your first broadcaster, it's easier to find the second one and begin reaching out.
 Just go for it!

-Every time I thought about reaching out, I died a little inside thinking of how silly I would sound.
-It helped me to keep in mind that broadcasters are as nervous as we are—many of them worry that their fan base won't respond positively or that their contribution won't meet your expectations.
+Every time we thought about reaching out, we died a little inside thinking of how silly it would sound.
+Keep in mind that broadcasters are as nervous as we are—many of them worry that their fan base won't respond positively or that their contribution won't meet your expectations.

 Give them a reason to connect to your cause.
 (Very Important)

-As COVID-19 developed, everyone needed assistance.
-Every cause is important, so bringing individuals into your fold is a bit less of an uphill battle.
-But in less fraught times, the next step is to introduce them to your nonprofit's mission and make it clear what both their contribution and their impact will be.
-This is something fundraisers are experts in, so I won't try to guide you pros from over here on the sidelines.
+Next, introduce the broadcaster to your nonprofit's mission and make it clear what both their contribution and their impact will be.
+This is something fundraisers are experts in, so we won't try to guide you pros from over here on the sidelines.

 There are lots of broadcasters that want to be of service in the wider world but just don't know how.
 Showing them how they can help is a good thing.